 “Cast your burden on the Lord, and He will sustain you” (Psalm 55:22, ESV).

 4. When worried about your safety

 To show just how much Jesus watches to ensure we are kept safe, He pointed to God’s watch-care for sparrows.

 “Are not two sparrows sold for a penny?
 And not one of them will fall to the ground apart from your Father.
 But even the hairs of your head are all numbered.
 Fear not, therefore; you are of more value than many sparrows” (Matthew 10:29-31, ESV).

 In Psalm 91, God also promises to be your shield and buckler.
 To be your refuge and fortress.
 That “He shall give His angels charge over you, to keep you in all your ways” (Psalm 91:11, NKJV).

-So, every time you start worrying about your safety, read Psalm 91.
+So, every time you start worrying about your safety, turn to the book of Psalms!

-You’ll find there very precious promises of God’s watch care for the righteous.
+You’ll find very precious promises of God’s watch and care for the righteous.

-As human beings in a sinful world, we are bound to experience suffering now and then.
+As human beings in a sinful world, we are bound to experience suffering or see someone we love suffer.

 And seeing that this could be one more thing that can worry us as we anticipate it, Jesus left us a promise for it, too.
 He said: